anidave009/DAO-Governance-Portal-DAO-/README.md

 * Confirm the transaction in MetaMask.
 * Once deployed, copy the address of your deployed SimpleDAO contract.
 Save this too.

-* PASTE BOTH CONTRACT ADDRESS (GOVTOKEN.SOL AND SIMPLEDAO.SOL) FROM YOUR REMIX/ETHERSCAN IN WEB3CONTEXT.SOL FILE IN CONTEXTS FOLDER.
+* PASTE BOTH CONTRACT ADDRESS (GOVTOKEN.SOL AND SIMPLEDAO.SOL) FROM YOUR REMIX/ETHERSCAN IN WEB3CONTEXT.SOL FILE IN CONTEXTS FOLDER in PLACEHOLDERS .

 4. Obtain ABIs (Application Binary Interfaces):
 While still in Remix, for each compiled contract (GovernanceToken and SimpleDAO):